patvdv/sudo_controls/README.md

 * uses **SSH** as **transport** mechanism: SUDO Controls connects to client hosts through the secure path of SSH.

+* supports a **Master→Slave→Client** model so that information can be propagated within more complex LAN set-ups.

 * performs operations with **least privileges**: copy/distribute operations are performed with a low-privileged account.
 Only the actual snippet updates requires super-user privileges.

 * uses a **two-stage** approach to activate **SUDO fragments**: copy (or distribute) and apply.
 Fragments are first copied into a temporary location on each client hosts - the holding directory - and not applied automatically.
 Applying or activating fragments on a client host is a separate operation which can be triggered either locally or remotely (from the SUDO master)